ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Clipping, Filtering and Indexing

 `cactus-graphmap-join` merges chromosome graphs created by `cactus-align-batch`, and also normalizes, clips and filters the graph in addition to producing some useful indexes.
-It can produce up to three graphs (now in a single invocation), and a variety of indexes or any combination of them.
+It can produce up to three graphs (now in a single invocation), and a variety of indexes for any combination of them.
 The three graphs are the

 * `full` graph: This graph is normalized, but no sequence is removed.
 It and its indexes will have `.full` in their filenames.
 * `clip` graph: This is the default graph.
 Stretches of sequence `>10kb` that were not aligned to the underlying SV/minigraph are removed.
 * `filter` graph: This graph is made by removing nodes covered by fewer than 2 haplotypes from the `clip` graph.
 It and its indexes will have `.d2` in their filenames.

+The `clip` graph is a subgraph of the `full` graph and the `filter` graph is a subgraph of the `clip` graph.
+Put another way, any node in the `filter` graph exists with the exact same ID and sequence in the `clip` graph, etc.

 The different graphs have different uses.
-For instance, the current version of `vg giraffe` performs best on the filtered graph (this will hopefully be remedied in an update soon).
-For the HPRC paper, we used `d9`.
+For instance, the current version of `vg giraffe` performs best on the filtered graph (this will hopefully be soon remedied in an update to vg).
+For the HPRC v1.0 graph and paper, we used `d9`.
 When you pass `--giraffe` to `cactus-graphmap-join`, it will make the giraffe indexes on the filtered graph by default.
 But you can override this behaviour to produces the indexes for any of the graphs by passing in any combination of [`full`, `clip` and `filter`] to the `--giraffe` options.
 For example:

 `--giraffe`: Make the giraffe indexes for the filtered graph (default choice).